-5but now I am going to him who sent me.
+but now I am going to him who sent me.
 None of you asks me, "Where are you going?"
-6Rather, you are filled with grief because I have said these things.
-7But very truly I tell you, it is for your good that I am going away.
+Rather, you are filled with grief because I have said these things.
+But very truly I tell you, it is for your good that I am going away.
 Unless I go away, the Advocate will not come to you; but if I go, I will send him to you (John 16:5-7).

-They finally understood that He was leaving them and were filled with grief at the thought.
-There were probably many tears and sobbing as He shared these words.
-They had lived with Christ on a mission for three years, with all the intimate fellowship they had experienced, and now that He was saying goodbye, it inevitably brought great sadness and raw emotions from them.
+They finally understood that He was leaving them, and they were filled with grief at the thought.
+There were probably many tears and sobbing as He shared these words we have just read.
+For more than three years, they had been living with Christ, with all the intimate fellowship they had experienced, and now that He was saying goodbye, it inevitably brought great sadness and raw emotions from them.
 Specific questions possibly arose in their minds, "How could He be leaving us?"
 "There has to be some other way!"
 Their reason was assaulted at the thought of His death, but there was no other way than the way of the cross.

-Once the twelve arrived in the Garden of Gethsemane, The Lord's mind and heart had to be focused on prayer against invisible evil forces.
-Demonic forces and Christ's physical enemies would soon have the Lord under their control to do with as they wanted.
-Their corrupt, sinful nature would enjoy pulling out His beard, flaying His back, punching him in the face, and brutalizing His body.
-The out-in-the-open evil would shock the disciples as they witnessed what would occur against their beloved Master.
+Once the twelve would arrive in the Garden of Gethsemane, The Lord's mind and heart had to be focused in prayer against invisible evil forces.
+So he continued to prepare them for the onslaught of Satan and his minions after His death.
+One can imagine the glee of the enemy, Satan, that his plan was unfolding.
+Spiritual demonic forces, as well as Christ's physical enemies, would soon have the Lord under their control to do with as they wanted.
+Their corrupt evil nature would enjoy pulling out His beard, flaying His back, punching him in the face, and brutalizing His body.
+The raw evil would shock the disciples as they witnessed what would take place against their beloved Master.
 They must not fall away when confronted with the hour of His death.

 Amid their tears and sobbing, He told them that it was good for them that He was going away, for, with His departure, He would send the Holy Spirit.
 Again, we see here another indirect statement as to the Lordship of Christ.
 If He were just a man, He would not be talking about sending God the Holy Spirit to them.
-No man sends God to complete His commands, but Jesus was the God-Man, the One sent by His Father into the world to make men right with God.
+No man sends God to complete His commands, but Jesus was the God-Man, the one sent by His Father into the world to make men right with God.

 The work and ministry of Christ through His Body would be considerably multiplied and reproduced by the coming of the Holy Spirit into the world of humanity.
-While Jesus was in His flesh, the growth of the Kingdom of God would be limited, but now, due to His gift of righteousness to man, He would make it possible for the Holy Spirit to take up residence within the believer's life.
+While Jesus was in His flesh, the growth of the Kingdom of God would be limited, but now, due to His gift of righteousness to man, He would make it possible for the Holy Spirit to be able to take up residence within the believer's life.
 This statement was beautiful for the disciples to hear.
-Up to that point, the Holy Spirit's presence had only come for particular tasks and extraordinary people, but here they were told that the Spirit would come on them, and of course, on us as well, who are believers in the twenty-first century.
+Up to that point, the Holy Spirit's presence had come only for particular tasks and extraordinary people, but here they were told that the Spirit would come on them, and of course, on us as well who are believers in the twenty-first century.
 How beautiful is the thought that the Spirit comes to live in the temples of the hearts of men and women!
 (1 Corinthians 6:19).